idossha/jupyter.nvim/README.md

 # nvim_jupyter

-A **NeoVim plugin** that lets you read, write, and run Jupyter notebooks **without ever seeing raw JSON**.
+A **NeoVim plugin** that lets you read, write, and run Jupyter notebooks.
 You’ll work with notebook cells as simple `# %%` markers, while on disk it’s a real `.ipynb` that opens in VS Code or Jupyter.

 ## Features